BenjaminSemah/cool-feedback/README.md

 ### To get a local copy, run the following steps:

-- Clone the repository with `git@github.com:BenjaminSemah/books-and-libraries.git`
+- Clone the repository with `git@github.com:BenjaminSemah/cool-feedback.git`
-- Navigate to the folder `cd books-and-libraries`
+- Navigate to the folder `cd cool-feedback`
 - Open the project with your code editor
 - Run `npm install` to install all dependencies
 - Run `npm start` and go to `http://localhost:3000//` to launch the server.